High-temperature electrolysis: Alternatives

-There are hundreds of thermochemical cycles known to directly convert heat into hydrogen from water.
+There are hundreds of thermochemical cycles known to use heat to extract hydrogen from water.
 For instance, the thermochemical sulfur-iodine cycle.
 Since the electricity generation step has a fairly low efficiency and is eliminated, thermochemical production might reach higher efficiencies than HTE.
 However, large-scale thermochemical production will require significant advances in materials that can withstand high-temperature, high-pressure, highly corrosive environments.

+United States Department of Energy

+The DOE Office of Nuclear Energy has demonstration projects to test 3 nuclear facilities with high-temperature electrolysis in the United States at: